ziligy/simpleChat_llama2_mac_silicon/README.md

 cmd + click on the link to start the UI in your browser

-## Instructions for ingesting your own dataset
+## Instructions for optionally ingesting your own dataset

 *NOTE:* The ingest.py component is basicly a fork from [localGPT](https://github.com/PromtEngineer/localGPT)